HerveAbdi/data4PCCAR/README.md

 The average consumption of 4 types of alcoholic beverages in 22 European countries and neighboring countries.
 To be used to illustrate the use of CA and Hellinger analysis.

+### blindSortingWines
+Wine experts and wine novices
+(blind) sorted red, rosé, and white wines.
+Can they make the difference?
+To be used for
+multidimensional scaling methods  (MDS, Procrustean,  or DISTATIS).

 ### colorsOfMusic